babausse/kharon/README.md

 Charon was, in the greek mythology, the ferryman to cross the Styx river.
 He decided who passed, and who didn't pass, and it's exactly what this gem does.
 It validates a hash given criterias about its keys, and let the execution of the program continue if the requirements are fulfilled, stop it if not.

+## Requirements

+This gem was developed under Ruby 2.1.0 and needs it to work, compatibility for lower versions of Ruby might be considered soon.

 ## Installation

+### From Rubygems.org

 It's a gem, you know how to install a gem, or you should if you're using it in a ruby application.
 Okay, let's consider you don't, just type :